Healthy Snake Plant (Dracaena trifasciata) in bright indirect, also known as Snake Plant

 0% 100%

-Dry indoor air is usually fine; avoid prolonged damp conditions.
+In practice, dry indoor air is usually fine; prolonged dampness is the bigger risk.

 About Snake Plant

 Snake Plant is native to tropical West Africa from Nigeria to the Congo and remains tied to those ecological conditions in cultivation, with cultivation traits that closely mirror conditions in that range.
 Within native ecosystems, it occupies dry rocky habitats with strong sun and fast drainage and is regularly noted for its striped foliage.
 The species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
-The ornamental trade keeps this plant prominent in home collections thanks to its adaptable habit and decorative consistency.
+In practice, the ornamental trade keeps this plant prominent in home collections thanks to its adaptable habit and decorative consistency.
 In practice, it works well for growers who want consistent structure without sacrificing ornamental quality.

 Family: Asparagaceae · Genus: Dracaena